Linaro/documentation/Reference-Platform/KernelSubmissions.md

 To submit changes:

-1. Make a git branch based off Linus' most recent -rc1 tag with the changes
+1. Make a git branch based off Linus' most recent -rc1 tag (or a newer one if there are dependencies) with the changes
 2. Create a tag (ideally signed using 'git tag -s').
 The tag message should describe the change, why it is being proposed for the reference platform and link to the upstream submission (ideally using thread.gmane.org).